emorysmithis/EthicsProject/README.md

 ## Setup
 - Open a terminal
 - Clone this repository
+- Activate virtual environment
+	- `source venv/bin/activate`
 - Install requirements with `pip install -r requirements.txt`
-- Activate virtual environment?
-	- `source venv/bin/activate`
 - Navigate to the flask/microblog folder and run `flask run`
 - In a web browser, navigate to "http://localhost:5000/"
 -  Begin the game!